alljoy1/Developing-Data-Projects-/FazedLunacyPresentation.md

 ![alt text](Logo.png)

-To use Fazed Lunacy, simply select a year and month to see when phases occur.
+To use Fazed Lunacy, simply select a year and month to see each phase.
 Calculated moon phases for the current month:
 ![plot of chunk unnamed-chunk-1](FazedLunacyPresentation-figure/unnamed-chunk-1-1.png)

 ====